Play Therapy in Tampa, St. Petersburg & Sarasota

 What does it cost?

-At IBW our standard rates are $160 for a 60-minute play therapy session.
+At IBW our standard rates are $160 for a 60-minute play therapy session, and $215 for 60-minute family sessions.
 We also provide a limited amount of sliding scale options.

-Book a Free Play Therapy Consultation in Tampa or St. Petersburg today to learn about how to build your child’s self-esteem, improve problem-solving, and strengthen your relationship with your child.
+Book a free Play Therapy consultation in Tampa, St. Petersburg or Sarasota today to learn about how to build your child’s self-esteem, improve problem-solving, and strengthen your relationship with your child.